cluening/vagrantcluster/README.md

 1. (Optional) Copy `localenv.sh.in` to `localenv.sh` and populate it with any local environment variables you need during the vagrant provisioning step (HTTP proxy information, for example)
 1. Run `vagrant up` to fire up the cluster
 1. Once the cluster is booted, you can run `vagrant ssh master` to log in to the master node, or `vagrant ssh fe1` to log in to the frontend
+1. Run `sinfo` on the frontend or master node to see if Slurm sees that your nodes are up.
+If they are not, run `sudo scontrol update nodename=node[01-04] state=resume` to wake them up.
 1. Start using your cluster!
-Check on your compute nodes by running `sinfo` on the master or the frontend node (you may need to set their state to `RESUME` after first booting), run some simple jobs, and explore the ansible repository to see how everything is configured
+At this point, you should be able to run a simple test across the cluster (`srun -N 4 /bin/hostname`) or run some more complex jobs.
+1. When you are done, shut down your cluster by logging out of it and running `vagrant halt`.
+1. If you want to completely rebuild your cluster, run `vagrant destroy`, and then run `vagrant up` again.

 A note on security
 ------------------